altaga/Pytorch-Driving-Guardian/Hardware Code/Jetson Code/YoloV3/README.md

 The model creator page: https://pjreddie.com/darknet/yolo/

 # How does it work:

-The blind Spot monitor uses the following libraries:

-- OpenCV:
-    - Image processing
-    - CDNN implementation.
-        - The weights of the CDNN were obtained from YoloV3 and imported by PyTorch.

-Only for Jetson Nano:

-- MQTT with Mosquitto:
-    - Communication with the ESP32.

 In this algorithm we use the detection of objects using PyTorch, YoloV3 and OpenCV which allows the use of CDNN.